New Mexico Retirement Guide

 New Mexico Taxes

-Tax Burden: Total tax burden in New Mexico is the 41st highest of all the states at a rate of 9.5%.
+Tax Burden: At 8.7% the total tax burden in New Mexico is the 37th highest of all the states (TaxFoundation.org).

-Retirement Income Exemptions: There is a reduction in taxes for people 65 or over with incomes less than $51,000 (couples).
+Retirement Income Exemptions: There is a modest reduction in taxes for people 65 or over with incomes less than $55,000 (couples).
 Military pensions might be eligible under this exemption.

 Social security exemption: NM is one of the few states that taxes social security payments, although the exemption discussed above might apply.

-Property Taxes: The effective property tax rate is about .55% of value, which ranks it a tax-friendly 42nd of all states.
-A very beneficial law is that assessed value cannot increase by more than 3% in a year unless the property is sold or remodeled.
+Property Taxes: Per capita property tax paid is $685, which ranks it a tax-friendly 47th of all states.
 People over 65 with incomes less than $18,000 can get a small rebate on some of their property taxes.

 Estate and/or Inheritance Taxes: This is complicated - although estate or inheritance taxes are not likely to be significant.

 New Mexico does not have a certified retirement community program.